 “Jesus said to him, ‘I am the way, the truth, and the life.
 No one comes to the Father except through Me.’”— John 14:6 (NKJV)

-Letting go of people you love isn’t easy.
-It never has been.
-And truthfully, I don’t think it ever will be.
-But following Jesus has taught me that obedience sometimes costs you comfort.
-It costs you relationships.
-And while that loss stings, what you gain is a closeness with God that cannot be matched.
+Letting go of people you love is never easy.
+And honestly, I don’t think it ever will be.
+But following Jesus has taught me that obedience will sometimes cost you comfort.
+It can often cost you relationships.
+But… what you gain is a closeness with God that cannot be matched.

 You gain clarity.
 You gain peace.
 You gain purpose.

-So if you’re in a season like mine where the people you once walked with have chosen another path, I just want to say: you’re not alone.
-It doesn’t make you a bad friend, brother, sister, cousin, or parent.
-It doesn’t make them a bad person.
-It simply means the road you’re called to walk has narrowed and not everyone can fit.
+If you are in a season like mine where the people you once walked with have chosen another path, I just want to say: you are not alone.

 “Let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.”— Galatians 6:9 (NKJV)

 You may not walk with a crowd.
-But if you’re walking with Christ, you’re on the right road.
+But if you’re walking with Christ, you are heading in the right direction.

 Leave a comment